 7.x.10 Additional Information

-The Metaverse Standards Forum (MSF) has established a Volumetric Media Interoperability working group which aims to build a better understanding of volumetric media, to identify relevant areas of applications and compatibility requirements, and to establish common requirements for different systems.
+The Metaverse Standards Forum (MSF) has established a Volumetric Media Interoperability working group which aims to build a better understanding of volumetric media, including immersive video, to identify relevant areas of applications and compatibility requirements, and to establish common requirements for different systems.
 See here the WG description: https://metaverse-standards.org/domain-groups/volumetric-media-interoperability/

 The technology is expected to be highly scalable since it uses well-established transport technologies like DASH and 2D video coding techniques.